 Evaluation of transfer credits is made when the student’s file is complete and the student is in an academic program.
 This evaluation is normally completed by the end of the first semester of enrollment following completion of the student’s file.

 The College has signed the Department of Defense Memorandum of Understanding and, as such, agrees to abide by the Principles and Criteria set forth, and by the Military Student Bill of Rights.
-The College grants credit where applicable for military service schools in accordance with the recommendations of the American Council on Education’s Guide to the Evaluation of Educational Experiences in the Armed Services.
+The College grants credit where applicable for military service schools in accordance with the recommendations of the American Council on Education’s ACE Military Guide.
 Credit recommended must be consistent with the requirements and objectives of an academic program in order to be granted.
 Students should be aware that the transferability of these credits is totally at the discretion of the receiving institution and that Coastal Carolina Community College makes no guarantee of such transfer.

 Transfer credit will normally be allowed only for applicable courses in which a grade of “C” or higher has been earned.
 Grades of “D” will be considered for transfer in sequence courses.
 (The student should understand that this credit allowance for a grade of “D” is only for meeting graduation requirements at this institution and may not be acceptable at a senior college to which the student may later transfer.)
 In all cases, the cumulative grade point average of all courses accepted in transfer must be at least 2.0 (“C” equivalent).
 No grade on applicable science courses of less than “C” will be accepted in transfer toward credit within any allied health programs.